PufferFinance/website-docs/docs/setup.md

 In order to run a [validator](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node/), you will need to run an Execution Layer client, a Consensus Layer client, and the validator software.

 :::note
-Puffer is in testnet and is using the 🦁 [Holesky testnet](https://holesky.dev/), so make sure to set the network to `holesky`
+Puffer is live on Mainnet!
+If you wish to setup a testnet validator, we're using the 🦁 [Holesky testnet](https://holesky.dev/), so make sure to set the network to `holesky`, otherwise use `mainnet`
 :::

 ### Easy Mode